FakeSloth/til/c/pointers.md

 # Pointers

-A pointer is a __reference__ to a value. **Pointers** points to another value stored elsewhere such as variables or arrays.
+A pointer is a __reference__ to a value. **Pointers** point to another value stored elsewhere such as variables or arrays.
 The pointers actual value is a __memory address__.
 To get the value of the reference variable, array, or etc from a pointer, you must __dereference__ the pointer.
-Dereferencing a pointer means getting the value that is stored in the memory location pointed by the pointer.
+Dereferencing a pointer means getting the value that is stored in the memory location pointed to by the pointer.
 The operator `*` is used to do this, and is called the __dereferencing__ operator.
 To get the memory address of a object, you use the __address__ operator which is `&`.
 Here is an example using pointers: